oruga-ui/oruga/packages/docs/components/Collapse.md

 <section class="odocs-head">

-The **Collapse** component is an easy way to toggle the visibility of content with show/hide functionality.
+The **Collapse** component is a disclosure widget that displ information only when toggled to the open state.
-It has two elements: a disclosure button and a section of content whose visibility is controlled by the button.
+The component is implemented based on the [HTML \<details\> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/details) and consists of two elements: a disclosure label (trigger) and a section of content whose visibility it controls.
-The component implements the W3C ARIA APG [Disclosure (Show/Hide) Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/) and also supports the W3C ARIA APG [Accordion Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/).
+This component also implements the W3C ARIA APG [Disclosure (Show/Hide) Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/) and also supports the W3C ARIA APG [Accordion Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/).

 </section>